hf-kklein/exclusive_end_dates.github.io/index.md

 Generally the different temporal resolution between systems/languages gives rise to uncertainties.
 Even if you provided an inclusive end datetime with seconds, what if milli and microseconds are supported?
 With inclusive end dates there'll always be a little gap between two adjacent time slices whose width is determined by the resolution of the datetime type in the respective language or system.
 You don't even need multiple systems for these edge cases to become relevant, they can already occur in the integration of the application with the underlying database/ORM.

+## What about the Users and their Habits?
+In spoken language it's unusual to speak about an end date and using midnight of the next day.
+So for users it might be helpful to display end dates inclusively like `2021-01-30` or even `2021-01-30T23:59:59` but those kind of helpful "guides to the eye" should be restricted to only happen in the UI.
+The real data underneath should not work with inclusive end dates.

 ## Further Reading

 - ["Exclusive end dates" on QED Code](http://qedcode.com/content/exclusive-end-dates.html)